arowe54/Movie-Wizard/README.md

 Name:

-It is called Web Wizard because the name sounds cool and the ability of the website to get a large selection of movies seemingly out of nowhere and pick a movie out for me quickly makes it feel like magic.
+It is called Movie Wizard because the name sounds cool and the ability of the website to get a large selection of movies seemingly out of nowhere and pick a movie out for me quickly makes it feel like magic.
 Also, as I was filtering the genres in genres.html, I found that the best movies are the ones in mystery, horror, adventure, and fantasy, which all can be associated with Wizards.

 To create the backbone of my project, I copied my CS50 Finance submission into a separate folder.
 This is because it uses a lot of similar features (ex. sessions, after_request, usd, etc...), while still adding new ones.